 Is Solar the cheapest form of electricity for British Farmers?

 Dairy units, chicken sheds, refrigeration stores, farm diversification units and grain stores all require a significant amount of electricity to operate, which can be a major overhead for any farm business and affect profitability.
 Farm buildings provide large, uncomplicated roof space which is ideal for a rooftop solar PV system and today, farmers are able to significantly reduce their energy bills with Solar PV.
-This is despite the FiT cuts in 2016.

 NB These are year 1 figures, the FiT increases by RPI and the Savings by electricity inflation – currently around 7%, improving ROI in future years.